DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

 3. Processing time is the ``payload_1`` for robot, Geometry type is ``payload_2`` .

-4. This is optional if user wants to print message on the console window, put down the message here.
+4. This is optional if you want to print message on the console window, put down the message here.

 .. image:: Images/message.png
     :width: 90%